A landing page can make or break your campaign.

 A good SaaS landing page is nothing without a visible and clearly articulated CTA.

 Once you’ve conveyed your product and elaborated on its value, you’ll want to provide a way for your audience to enter the sales process.
-Depending on your acquisition model, this could be starting a free trial, scheduling a demo, or booking a consultation.

 Here, ClickUp uses a simple purple button with the text, Get Started.
-While it’s unclear exactly where this page will bring the user, the adjacent text––Free forever, No credit card required––assures the user that there’s no harm in checking out the free resources.
+While it’s unclear exactly where this page will bring the user, the adjacent text–Free forever, No credit card required–assures the user that there’s no harm in checking out the free resources.

 It’s important to note that ClickUp has also included additional CTA links throughout their landing page.
 Not every user will be comfortable giving away their contact information at the start of reading, so it’s important to provide more than one opportunity to convert.

-With B2B SaaS, it can be difficult to discern which visual elements to include in your Hero.
-After all, unlike restaurants or fashion brands, software products don’t exactly make for compelling and legible images.
 That said, you have some options.
 Images could include photos of your team, photos of clients, or graphics that convey the voice of your brand.
 It can also contain a slideshow or a video playing in the background.

 ClickUp keeps things relatively simple.
 Their hero contains a logo, sleek purple shapes, and an image of a grinning millennial holding a laptop.
 Notably, they also include a screenshot of the software’s dashboard, providing the viewer with a glimpse at how ClickUp might work.
 Additionally, they include a screenshot of a five-star review to begin establishing social proof.